jonathanargentiero/mobileAutoZoom/README.md

 Would you like to auto-set the "initial-zoom" in the "viewport" meta as much as it's necessary to display your template. mobileAutoZoom is what you need:

+## How it works
+mobileAutoZoom replace the meta "viewport" according to the window.innerWidth / layout_width division that makes the zoom level desidered.

 ## Quick start

 * Include jQuery js ("http://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js")